Schools Mental Health Fund model and procurement advice

 Engaging staff

 If schools choose to employ new staff or extend current staff to support their mental health and wellbeing priorities as part of this initiative, advice on important considerations regarding eligibility and suitability can be found at Recruitment in Schools.
-The Skills checklist assists schools to understand the skills and qualifications necessary for staff to be employed in schools when using the Fund.
+The Schools mental health skills checklist assists schools to understand the skills and qualifications necessary for staff to be employed in schools when using the Fund.
 All professionals working in schools should be engaged according to the department’s employment protocols.

 To contract a health service or mental health professional to provide mental health services to students, schools can use the School council health services agreement (staff login required).
 More information on engaging staffing, including mental health professionals, can be found in the Procurement rules of use.